muggy8/improbable/from-me-to-me/dPRPjiiM.md

 As expected, Phanna answered by shaking his head.

 I then looked over to Mikay but he shook his head too.

+In tears, I stood gazed silently at the grafted branch unable to understand what I was seeing, unable to accept the reality before me.

+Who would have done this?

+Was this done as a joke?

+Not everyone gets a branch grafted for them so why me?

+This must be a joke of some kind right?

+Why would anyone else do this for me?

+Why... why... why... am I crying...

+What is this feeling?

+This pain in my chest, this discomfort in my stomach, this weakness all over my body.

+What is all of this...

+I didn't understad any of it, but I felt like I should...

+Why... why... why...

+Everything all comes down to this questihn once more... why...

+I didn't have the answer yet somehow, I felt like I should...

+But why?

+"You know, back in my home world, it's not uncommon for people to simulate... uhh... create realistic dreams to see what a world without themselves would be like or how the world would change if they died that day.
+One of the saddest situations that could happen in these dreams is for no one to remember or care about the person once they've passed on."

+Phanna then patted my shoulder as he continued.